Written by Richard Perry

 Trade Execution

-• Fast trade execution – XM claims that 99.35% of all trades are executed in less than one second
+• Fast trade execution: XM claims that 99.4% of all trades are executed in less than one second

-• 100% execution rate – no orders rejected and no re-quotes
+• 100% execution rate: no rejected orders and re-quotes

-It is always important for would-be traders that they understand the flip side of trading with a dealing desk broker.
-It opens questions of trust.
+It is always important for would-be traders that they understand the flip side of trading with a dealing-desk broker.
+It raises important questions about trust and conflict of interest.

 XM does not appear to offer STP (Straight Through Processing) or ECN (Electronic Communications Network) trading accounts.
 So there is no Direct Market Access and it means that XM can set the price that traders receive.
-XM seems to be entirely dealing desk execution.
+XM seems to be entirely a dealing desk broker.

 Dealing desk brokers can manage the risk of their clients’ trades in two ways.
-They can keep it in-house (and therefore effectively take the opposite side of the trade), or they can push the risk out to liquidity providers.
-There is no way of knowing how much risk a dealing desk broker such as XM would take on.
-There is no way of knowing how often, if at all, XM trades against its clients.
+They can keep it in-house (and therefore effectively take the opposite side of the trade), or they can pass over the risk to their liquidity providers.
+The amount of risk a dealing desk broker like XM assumes is not publicly known.
+Similarly, it is unclear how often, if at all, XM takes positions opposite to its clients.

 It is up to the individual trader to decide how comfortable they are trading with a dealing desk broker.